Non-NHS Services

 Physiotherapy Clinic

-• We also have a session provided by a physiotherpist from our Primary Care network to offer advice on diagnosis and management of new symptoms.
-These appointments can be booked via our recpetion.
+• We offer appointments with our Primary Care Network Physiotherapist Mobeen Janjua who can offer advice on diagnosis and management of new symptoms.
+These appointments can be booked via our reception.

 Minor Eye Conditions Service